-15.12.1 At the end of the two-minute engine start window, the Countdown Clock (across the runway and in front of the Pilot Station) will reset to one minute and begin counting down.
-Your goal is to position your aircraft so that it arrives at (or just prior to) the Start/Finish Line when the Countdown Clock hits zero.
+- 11.12.1 At the end of the two-minute engine start window, the Countdown Clock (across the runway and in front of the Pilot Station) will reset to one minute and begin counting down.
+Your goal is to position your aircraft so that it arrives at (or just prior to) the Start/Finish Line when the Countdown Clock hits zero. - 11.12.2 During the one-minute countdown you must fly in a predictable manner in a left-hand pattern that approximates the course.

-- 15.12.2 During the one-minute countdown you must fly in a predictable manner in a left-hand pattern that approximates the course. - 15.12.3 When the one-minute Countdown Clock runs out, a horn will sound signaling the beginning of the race.
-You are now racing!
+11.12.3 When the one-minute Countdown Clock reaches zero, you are now racing!

-15.13 The Race
+11.13 The Race